 About PetroVietnam Gas

 PetroVietnam Gas Corp (PV Gas), a subsidiary of Vietnam National Oil and Gas Group, carries out the gathering, import, transportation, processing, storing, distribution and trading of gas and gas products.
 Its product portfolio includes liquefied petroleum gas (LPG), liquefied natural gas (LNG), compressed natural gas (CNG), dry gas and condensate.
 The company has a full gas infrastructure that includes gas gathering systems, pipelines, storage systems, gas processing plants.
-It provides services such as transportation of gas and gas products; design, construction, installation, commissioning, maintenance and repair of gas works; port warehousing services; and supplying materials and equipment for the gas industry.
+It offers services such as transportation of gas and gas products; design, construction, installation, commissioning, maintenance and repair of gas works; port warehousing services and supplying materials and equipment for the gas industry.
 PV Gas is headquartered in Ho Chi Minh, Vietnam.

 For more details on the Block B–O Mon gas pipeline, buy the profile here.